Family Court Services

 Frequently Asked QuestionsGeorge Allen Sr. Courts Building .
 600 Commerce Street .
 Suite 201 .
 Dallas, Texas 75202

-How long will the social study take?
+How long will the custody evaluation (social study) take?

 Do I have to meet in the same room with the other party (my ex.)?